 The image below shows a non-safety brake circuit.
-Measuring the non-safety break voltage can be done by connecting the voltmeter probe to the brake output (phase D on SOMANET Node) and ground.
+Measuring the non-safety brake voltage can be done by connecting the voltmeter probe to the brake output (phase D on SOMANET Node) and ground.

 The brake or a similar electrical load has to be connected to the brake outputs when measuring the output voltage.
-Without a load, the multimeter will show the input DC voltage that is not correct!
+Without a load, the multimeter will show an incorrect input DC voltage!

 The image below shows the safety brake circuit.
 The PWM signal is connected to a switch that is connected to Ground (GND).
 So for controlling the voltage level, it is generating a PWM signal on the GND side.

 The PWM signal is generated on the Brake- side.

 For measuring the safety brake output voltage, B+ and B- must be connected to the voltmeter.
 Measuring the voltage between B+ and GND or B- and +V In will result in a wrong value.